JoyCuratoR/brainyquotebot/README.md

 ![screenshot 38](https://github.com/JoyCuratoR/brainyquotebot/blob/master/Screenshot%20(38).png)

-Click on the actual quote, it should highlight the quote in green with a red box outlining it.
-The rest of the page is highlighted yellow.
+Click on the text of the quote, it should highlight the words in green with a red box outlining it while the rest of the page is highlighted yellow.

 ![screenshot 39](https://github.com/JoyCuratoR/brainyquotebot/blob/master/Screenshot%20(39).png)